 "It's about mortality, I suppose."

 How dangerous is this world, and what are the stakes?
-What happens when some smarmy player grabs a few townsfolk and starts running as far as they can into some dangerous area?
+What happens when some smarmy player tells a group of colonists to start running as far as they can into some dangerous area?

-• Should NPCs be able to die?
+• Should colonists be able to die?
 How rare/hard-to-do should that be?

-• On one hand, you want to let people get attached to these NPCs and not be afraid that the game is gonna yoink them out from under you because your combat skills weren't good enough.
+• On one hand, you want to let people get attached to these colonists and not be afraid that the game is gonna yeet them because your combat skills weren't good enough.

 • On the other hand, some of my favorite memories from games are times when you got into trouble and there was some danger: